ubemacapuno/random-dropzone-api/README.md

 ``npm -install``

-Start up the server with:
+Start up the server using Node with:

 ``node server.js``